-2.1.3 LDP preparation is a statutory duty of the local planning authority (Section 62 of the 2004 Act) which is required to exercise the function with the objective of contributing to the achievement of sustainable development (Section 39 of the 2004 Act).
+2.1.3 LDP preparation is a statutory function of the local planning authority (Section 62 of the 2004 Act).
+The function must be exercised as part of carrying out sustainable development in accordance with the Well-being of Future Generations (Wales) Act 2015, for the purpose of ensuring that the development and use of land contribute to improving the economic, social, environmental and cultural well-being of Wales (Section 2 of the 2015 Act).
 Authorities should give high priority to LDP preparation, monitoring and revision to ensure up to date plans are in place.

-2.1.4 In addition to the 2004 Act, the procedures for LDP preparation are set out in the Town and Country Planning (Local Development Plan) (Wales) Regulations 2005.
-The Welsh Government's Local Development Plan Manual provides useful guidance on LDPs.
+2.1.4 The procedures for LDP preparation are set out in the 2004 Act and the Town and Country Planning (Local Development Plan) (Wales) Regulations 2005.
+The Local Development Plan Manual provides guidance on LDPs.